-- 1. Visible tattoos on the ears, head, face or neck area are prohibited. - 2.
-Visible body tattoos must be neutral and not offensive.
+- 1. Visible tattoos on the hands, head, or neck areas are prohibited.
+Exception, tattoos resembling a wedding band on the finger where it is traditionally worn. - 2.
+Visible tattoos in areas not prohibited by section G.1 of this policy must be neutral and not offensive.
 Depictions of nudity, racism, violence, or vulgarity through words or symbols are prohibited. - 3.
-Intentional body mutilation, piercing jewelry, branding or intentional scarring that would be visible while on duty is prohibited.
+Intentional body mutilation, branding or intentional scarring that would be visible are prohibited.
 Examples include: - a.
 A split or forked tongue; - b.
-Foreign objects inserted under the skin to create a design or pattern; 347
+Foreign objects inserted under the skin to create a design or pattern; - c.

-- c.
 Enlarged or stretched out holes in the ears; - d.
 Intentional scarring that appears on the neck, face, scalp or arms. - 4.
-Employees will not be subject to disciplinary action for any tattoo existing prior to the adoption of this policy.
+Unless authorized by the Chief of Police, it is forbidden for current employees to obtain any prohibited tattoos subsequent to the latest revision date of this written directive.